BitonicNL/bl3p-api/docs/authenticated_api/http.md

 ### Response
 ```
 For this call there is no specific result returned other then
-the result of the call which contains: 'success' or 'failed' and a optional error array.
+the result of the call which contains: 'success' or 'failed' and an optional error array.
 ```